Exclusive: Imprisoned Former Alabama Gov. Siegelman Backs Jailed Blogger, Denounces Corruption

 Call to Action

 The Justice Integrity Project urges readers to sign the petition to President Obama for clemency for former Alabama Gov. Don Siegelman (1999-2003), whom our research indicates was unjustly convicted in 2006 on politically motivated corruption charges.
 The petition is here.
-The goal is 100,000 signatures, with more than 50,000 already.
 Siegelman is shown above with his wife (at center), son and daughter.
-He was reimprisoned at age 67 in September 2012 for nearly six more years in Louisiana.
+He was re-imprisoned at age 67 in September 2012 in Louisiana.

 This is one of the most serious, detailed public interest books I have ever read, and I do read quite a bit.